engie-group/shaystack/README.rst

   These are represented as subclasses of `unicode` type (Python 2.7; `str` in Python 3.x).

+XBin
+    This is represented as a bytearray, with the corresponding encoding (hex, b64)

 Ref
   Represented by the custom type `hszinc.Ref` which has `name` (`str`), `has_value` (`bool`) and `value` (any type) attributes.